 1. Does not accommodate children with developmental delays

 Children with developmental delays may have a hard time adjusting to the environment of a preschool.
 The nature of school activities may be staggering for a child who is slow at cognitiveiThe development of the child’s brain and mental abilities. and physical growth.
 Not all preschools have provision to adapt to slow learners among the group, and the child may feel alienated.
+Studies suggest that children with developmental delays may exhibit more behavior problems, which can be challenging in a preschool environment that lacks adequate support structures (17).

 The problem can be more acute with children with special needs, for instance, those with autism.
-Children with autism can be slow in social interaction and can get overstimulated quickly (8).
+Children with autism can be slow in social interaction and can get overstimulated quickly (18).
 Therefore, a conventional preschool may not be an ideal place for them.
 The key to addressing the accessibility problem for children with special needs would be finding an appropriate and helpful program.

 2. Focus on academics

 Some full-day preschool programs may become excessively academic to the point that the preschool becomes like the first grade.
 That is not appropriate for children since they are still learning basic skills and may not be mentally ready to plunge into academics.
 Children who are slow learners, but do not have developmental delayiWhen a child's growth and development (such as talking and walking) lag behind normal, impacting one or more developmental areas. , will still find the pressure daunting.
 Of course, the nature of education varies from one preschool to another.
-Nevertheless, imparting academic skills, even if basic, may not be a good idea (9).
+Nevertheless, imparting academic skills, even if basic, may not be a good idea (19).

 Rachel Norman, a mother of five and author, took all things into consideration and decided not to send her children to preschool.
 Instead, she lists out several things she would do with her kids during the day, one of which is doing school for fun.
 She says, “My kids love ABCmouse.
 The kids get to create their own learning path and do lessons that are interactive, fun, and suited to the child’s level.
 My kids think it’s so fun they’ll watch each other play.
 The standards are up to the public school level and it’s a great way to add in a bit of learning without the drama.
 My daughter is quite bright.
 Because of that I know it’s good to challenge her, but I also know that she challenges herself.
 We bought this Amelia Bedelia set for her first chapter books, and we’re already looking forward to the next books.
 Kindergarten will start and with it homework and then lessons and units.
-For now, we’re going to read for fun (i).”
+For now, we’re going to read for fun (ii).”

 Choosing to send your child to a preschool is a personal choice.
 However, a right preschool can positively change a child’s life as it can provide them with opportunities for exploration and fun-based learning.
 As parents, it is essential to choose a good preschool that does not have shortcomings, prioritizes child safety, and provides opportunities for inclusive growth.